tardate/LittleArduinoProjects/README.md

-# 400 Little Electronics and Arduino Projects
+# 401 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [USBProtector](./Equipment/USBProtector) - building the Silicon Chip USB Protector which demonstrates various methods of reverse-polarity, over-voltage and over-current protection.
+> Latest addition:sparkles: [Pixie](./Radio/pixie) - research the history and variants of the Pixie QRP transceiver, and build a basic Pixie 4.3 kit on 40m.

 Just my collection of electronics projects, many involving an Arduino in one way or another.